AhmedMondo/Teleube/README.md

 ## Features

 - Download YouTube videos in MP4 or MP3 format
+- Download TikTok videos in MP4 format without a watermark
 - Simple and easy-to-use interface within Telegram

 ## Usage

 1. Start a chat with the bot by clicking [here](https://t.me/Teleube_bot) or searching for @Teleube_bot in Telegram.
-2. Send the bot a YouTube video link.
+2. Send the bot a YouTube or TikTok video link.
-3. Choose the desired format (MP4 or MP3) for the download.
+3. Choose the desired format (MP4 or MP3 for YouTube, MP4 for TikTok) for the download.
 4. The bot will process the request and provide the download link for the selected format.

 ## How to Deploy